Duffle bag pattern: how to sew your own pretty and practical bag

 This duffle bag pattern was originally featured in Simply Sewing Magazine.
 Discover what’s inside the latest issue or see the latest subscription offers.
 Looking for more seasonal sewing projects?
 Try our best summer dress sewing patterns, sun top pattern and bucket hat sewing pattern.

-If you’re looking for more bag patterns, learn how to make a bento bag for all of your outings!
+If you’re looking for more bag patterns, learn how to make a bento bag for all of your outings or sew your own messenger bag pattern.

 Read on to learn how to make a duffle bag using Jess Entwistle’s lovely duffle bag pattern.